graphhopper/graphhopper/README.md

 Later we will add a simple web service

-### UI to visually compare

-There is a simple UI taken from [makinacorpus/Leaflet.FileLayer](https://github.com/makinacorpus/Leaflet.FileLayer) where you can load your input and output gpx files to compare the results.
-Some GPX seem to fail when trying to load them.

-Start e.g. via 'firefox simple-js-ui/index.html'

 ### Note

 Note that the edge and node IDs from GraphHopper will change for different PBF files,